 Vance also brings with him the millennial brand of toxic masculinity.
 Though only in office since January 2023, he has already introduced anti-trans and anti-LGBTQ bills in the U.S. Senate.
 He has also stated his support for a national abortion ban and voted against a bill that would protect IVF nationally.
 He has also blamed no-fault divorce for enabling women to exit violent marriages and “shift spouses like they change their underwear.”

-A father of two, he attacked Kamala Harris, AOC, and Pete Buttigieg for not having children, calling them “childless cat ladies who are miserable at their own lives and the choices they’ve made.”
+A father of three, he attacked Kamala Harris, AOC, and Pete Buttigieg for not having children, calling them “childless cat ladies who are miserable at their own lives and the choices they’ve made.”
 He has even proposed stripping adults without children of the right to vote and instead bestowing extra votes to households based on how many children they have.

 Rust Belt reactionary